zeromq/zdiscgo/README.md

-# zdiscgo
-[CZMQ](http://github.com/zeromq/czmq) service discovery [zactor](http://czmq.zeromq.org/czmq4-0:zactor) with support for [Go plugins](https://medium.com/learning-the-go-programming-language/calling-go-functions-from-other-languages-4c7d8bcc69bf#.hguiewq19).
+# zdiscgo - Go plugin support for service discovery for [CZMQ](https://github.com/zeromq/czmq)

 ## Problem
 I want to use various service discovery mechanisms with CZMQ, such as consul and mesos-dns.
 These APIs do not have good straight C client libraries but do have excellent Go libraries